 Role of Attorney General of India

-- President of India keeps on referring the Attorney General legal matters that suits his/her interest and Attorney General must advise on those too
+- President of India keeps on referring the Attorney General to legal matters that suits his/her interest and Attorney General must advise on those too

-- It is the duty of the Attorney General to give advice to the Government of India upon legal matters and to perform such other duties of legal character, as may, from time to time be referred or assigned to him by the President.
+- It is the duty of the Attorney General to give advice to the Government of India upon legal matters and to perform such other duties of a legal character, as may, from time to time be referred or assigned to him by the President.

 The three duties that are assigned to Attorney General by the President are:

 - In any legal case where the government is related to, the Attorney General must appear in the Supreme Court on its behalf.

 - AG has to represent the Union Government in any reference made by the president to the Supreme Court under Article 143 of the Constitution.